leaalonzo/arxiv-agent/README.md

 # arxiv-agent

-A local AI agent that runs on a Raspberry Pi, fetches the latest research papers from ArXiv every morning, summarises them with an LLM, and serves a digest on a dashboard accessible from any device on your home network.
+Here, I built a local AI agent that runs on a Raspberry Pi, fetches the latest research papers from ArXiv every morning, summarises them with an LLM, and serves a digest on a dashboard accessible from any device on your home network.

 This is built as a side project to learn edge AI and agentic frameworks.
 Full writeup is on [Substack](https://gleanai.substack.com).